-A candidate who has failed, or had their certification revoked has the right of appeal.
+A candidate who has been denied based on eligibility, or had their certification suspended or revoked has the right of appeal.
 This appeal request must be submitted in writing to the President of the Medical-Surgical Nursing Certification Board within thirty (30) days of notification of their denial, suspension, or revocation or the right to appeal shall be considered forfeited.
 The appeal request should state the specific reasons for the appeal and adequate documentation should be provided to support the appeal.

 A candidate’s pass/fail decision on the test is based on the passing score determined by a modified Angoff procedure, rather than by comparing a candidate’s performance to other candidates who took the examination.
 To determine the passing score, the Angoff procedure is performed by the Test Development Committee in collaboration with psychometric consultants from MSNCB’s testing service using a criterion-referenced methodology.
 The criterion is what a minimally competent, certified nurse needs to know.

 Scores are reported as scaled scores.
 In a scaled score, the number of questions answered correctly, called the “raw score,” is converted to a scaled score, which is referred to as a “standard score” on the score report.
 The conversion is similar to converting a weight from pounds to kilograms; that is, the weight is the same but the scales differ.
 Raw scores are converted to scaled scores so that scores can be directly compared from year to year and from test to test.